Glossary

 security concept

-The air gap illustrates a broader principle that runs through the parallel society: physical reality imposes costs that digital systems cannot.
+The air gap illustrates a broader principle: physical reality imposes costs that digital systems cannot.
 A state or corporation can remotely compromise networked devices at scale, but compromising an air-gapped system requires physical presence — a fundamentally different and more constrained attack surface.
-This asymmetry matters for anyone managing assets or information that justify the operational overhead: cryptocurrency cold storage, long-term identity keys, sensitive documents.
-The air gap does not make security easy, but it makes the adversary's task expensive in ways that cannot be automated away, which is often the most meaningful security guarantee available.
+The asymmetry matters for anyone managing assets or information that justify the overhead: cryptocurrency cold storage, long-term identity keys, sensitive documents.
+The air gap does not make security easy, but it makes the adversary's task expensive in ways that cannot be automated away, which is often the most meaningful guarantee available.